 Under Alert Level 2, you can use doggy daycare, dog grooming, kennels and catteries, dog walking and other care services, as well as ride your horses, access horse care services and take part in the sale or adoption of pets.

 Customers will be allowed on the premises of all businesses.
 Businesses you visit will have contact tracing systems and other safety measures in place.
 Continue to follow personal hygiene guidelines and stay 2 metres away from people you don’t know in public.

 Participating in sports and recreational activities is allowed, if conditions on gatherings are met, physical distancing is followed and you follow good personal health measures while travelling.

 My business still can’t fully operate safely under Alert Level 2 – what financial support is available?

 If your business is unable to safely operate in some way at Alert Level 2, we encourage you to seek out advice now.
-There are lots of organisations who want to help.
+The Ministry of Business, Innovation and Employment (MBIE) has a list of organisations who are available to help.

 Support for the primary sectors during the COVID-19 response